A Peek Into The Markets: US Stock Futures Down Ahead Of Earnings

 Pre-open movers

-Oil prices traded lower as Brent crude futures fell 0.71 percent to trade at $61.54 per barrel, while US WTI crude futures fell 0.75 percent to trade at $53.26 a barrel.
-The Energy Information Administration’s weekly report on petroleum inventories in the U.S. is schedule for release at 10:30 a.m.
+Oil prices traded mixed as Brent crude futures rose 0.39 percent to trade at $61.87 per barrel, while US WTI crude futures fell 0.17 percent to trade at $52.55 a barrel.
+The Baker Hughes North American rig count report for the latest week is will be released at 1:00 p.m.
 ET.

 A Peek Into Global Markets

-European markets were mostly lower today, with the Spanish Ibex Index falling 0.11 percent, STOXX Europe 600 Index gaining 0.08 percent and German DAX 30 index dropped 0.44 percent.
-The UK's FTSE index was trading higher by 0.01 percent, while French CAC 40 Index slipped 0.18 percent.
+European markets were mostly higher today, with the Spanish Ibex Index falling 0.32 percent, STOXX Europe 600 Index gaining 0.07 percent and German DAX 30 index gained 0.02 percent.
+The UK's FTSE index was trading higher by 0.11 percent, while French CAC 40 Index gained 0.22 percent.

-In Asian markets, Japan’s Nikkei Stock Average rose 0.14 percent, Hong Kong’s Hang Seng Index gained 0.21 percent, China’s Shanghai Composite Index rose 1.3 percent and India’s BSE Sensex climbed 0.98 percent.
+In Asian markets, Japan’s Nikkei Stock Average fell 2.01 percent, Hong Kong’s Hang Seng Index dropped 0.16 percent, China’s Shanghai Composite Index rose 1.3 percent and India’s BSE Sensex slipped 1.15 percent.

 Broker Recommendation